Today we will review the amazing Xotic SP Compressor, a very common online analog compressor for buyers.

 It will get you a delicate balance if it’s low or even an extreme squash if it’s high.

-Inside you find 4 dip switches between 1 and 4, which you can use to adjust those configurations that are, of course, meant to be set and forget.
+Inside you find 4 dip switches between 1 and 4, which you can use to adjust those configurations that are, of course, meant to be set and forgotten.

-Dip turn 1 and 2 monitor “Strike” and “Release” which dictates how rapidly the result happens.
+Dip turn 1 and 2 monitors “Strike” and “Release” which dictates how rapidly the result happens.

-If you convert to a compression when you first reach your volume, you will have an abrupt effect when switched on – reminiscent of these sweet and snappy country sounds.
+If you convert to compression when you first reach your volume, you will have an abrupt effect when switched on – reminiscent of these sweet and snappy country-style sounds.

 There are four different variations between the two dip switches, which adjust the way the pedal treats the sound from Low Attack and Long Release to High Attack and Release.